AnaIitico/housing_rental_analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main objective of this App is to visualize and analyze the housing rental market data for San Francisco into the below areas:
+The main objective of this App is to visualize and analyze the housing rental market datafor San Francisco into the below areas so that a person can make an investment decision.
+For example, you can look for areas that demand high $$ for rent but you can buy at a lower sale price per square foot:

 * Housing units per year.